Clutch-Refugees/clutchanalytics.github.io/_posts/2014-10-16-quick-and-dirty-mailgun-clone-in-elixir.md

 ### Other miscellaneous modules and functions

-* To handle parsing mail data that is handed to us by `gen_smtp`, we have a [`MailToJson.MailParser`](https://github.com/HashNuke/mail-to-json/blob/5641df4d4eff817bd3601764f3db36afccdb0080/lib/mail_to_json/mail_parser.ex) module.
-This is responsible for handing us an Elixir map of data, that we can encode to JSON.
+* [MailToJson.MailParser](https://github.com/HashNuke/mail-to-json/blob/5641df4d4eff817bd3601764f3db36afccdb0080/lib/mail_to_json/mail_parser.ex) module - To handle parsing mail data that is handed to us by `gen_smtp`, we have a .
+This is responsible for handing us an Elixir map of data, that we can encode to JSON

-* In order to send email in a sane way, I've added `MailToJson.send_mail/4`.
+* [MailToJson.Utils](https://github.com/HashNuke/mail-to-json/blob/5641df4d4eff817bd3601764f3db36afccdb0080/lib/mail_to_json/utils.ex) module The above required some utility functions in `lib/mail_to_json/utils.ex`.

-* The above required some utility functions in `lib/mail_to_json/utils.ex`, which look like this [this](https://github.com/HashNuke/mail-to-json/blob/5641df4d4eff817bd3601764f3db36afccdb0080/lib/mail_to_json/utils.ex).
+* `MailToJson.send_mail/4` - added this in order to send email in a sane way.

-* Also added `MailToJson.test_mail/0` as a short-hand to send a test mail from and to localhost itself.
+* `MailToJson.test_mail/0` - added this as a short-hand to send test mails from and to localhost itself.
 This helps in testing and development.

 ## Closing notes